Using healthy, non-toxic cookware is more critical now than ever before. Why?

-- Add iron to your diet without extra effort.
-If you’re anemic, cast iron energizes your food!
+- Add iron to your diet without extra effort, helpful if you’re anemic.

-- It holds heat like a sponge, so instead of reheating your seconds in the microwave, they’ll sit hot on the stove.
+- It holds heat like a sponge, so instead of reheating your seconds in the microwave, they’ll stay hot longer – great for serving.

 Safest Ceramic Cookware

 It’s easy for brands to fool you nowadays with ceramic cookware, especially at meager prices.

 But Xtrema molds the safest ceramic cookware on the market.
 They’re open about their testing data and prove safe every time (hallelujah).